Covid-19: UK furlough scheme ends but impact on NI workers unclear

 'Furlough was a godsend'

-When the first Covid-19 lockdown descended 18 months ago, caterer Seaneen Monaghan was in the same boat as so many thousands of others - left to anxiously wonder about what may happen to her and her family at a time when neither she nor her her husband could go to work.
+When the first Covid-19 lockdown descended 18 months ago, caterer Seaneen Monaghan was in the same boat as so many thousands of others - left to anxiously wonder about what may happen to her and her family at a time when neither she nor her husband could go to work.

 "You didn't know where you stood at the time," she said.